Kentucky Grand Jury Indicts 1 Of 3 Officers In Breonna Taylor Case

 Brett Hankison, who was terminated in June, has been charged with three counts of wanton endangerment for shooting into neighboring apartments.
 Bond was set at $15,000.

 The grand jury did not announce charges against Jonathan Mattingly and Myles Cosgrove, the other two officers involved.
-None of the three face state charges directly over Taylor's death.
+None of the three faces state charges directly over Taylor's death.

 The announcement comes six months after Taylor, a 26-year-old emergency medical technician, was killed in her home during a botched narcotics raid.

-At an afternoon press briefing Wednesday, Kentucky Attorney General Daniel Cameron said Mattingly and Cosgrove, who were first fired upon by Taylor's boyfriend Kenneth Walker, "were justified in their use of force."
+At a Wednesday afternoon press briefing, Kentucky Attorney General Daniel Cameron said Mattingly and Cosgrove, who were first fired upon by Taylor's boyfriend, Kenneth Walker, "were justified in their use of force."

 Walker has maintained he did not hear the officers announce themselves before entering the home.
-He has said that he mistook them for intruders and fired a warning shot, which hit Mattingly in the leg.
-Then, officers opened fire.
+He has said he mistook them for intruders and fired a warning shot, which hit Mattingly in the leg.
+Then officers opened fire.

 According to Cameron, "evidence shows that officers both knocked and announced their presence at the apartment."
 He cited the officers' statements and one additional witness.
 There is no video or body camera footage of the officers executing the search warrant, he said.